Rotman School Of Management University Of Toronto MBA Handbook

 We are making sure that this will improve over time !

-The University of Toronto St. George (UTSG or U of T St. George) is the main campus of the University of Toronto, located in the downtown of Toronto, Ontario, Canada.
-Set on the historic grounds that surround Queen's Park, it is the oldest of the university's three campuses, the other two of which are the Mississauga campus and Scarborough campus.
-In terms of student enrolment, St. George is the largest of the University of Toronto's campuses and the largest in Canada.
-The St. George campus is home to the university's central administration and the majority of its academic faculties, Varsity Blues athletic programs, and professional and graduate studies programs.
+The University of Toronto St. George (U of T St. George or UTSG) is one of the three campuses of the University of Toronto, located in downtown Toronto, Ontario, Canada.
+It houses the university's central administration.
+Set on the grounds that surround Queen's Park and St. George Street, it is the oldest of the University of Toronto's campuses, with historic buildings dating back to the mid-19th century.
+In terms of student enrolment, St. George is the largest of the University of Toronto's campuses, the other two of which are the Mississauga and Scarborough campuses.
+The St. George campus is home to the main offices of the university's president and Governing Council, and the majority of its professional faculties, Varsity Blues athletic facilities, and graduate studies programs.
 It is the location of the university's college system, comprising 11 distinct constituent and federated colleges, each with their own character, history and varying degrees of autonomy.
 Unlike the other two campuses, St. George does not act as its own academic division.
-Instead, it is made up of various faculties, colleges, and schools, the oldest and largest of which is the Faculty of Arts and Science.
+Instead, it is made up of various faculties, colleges, and schools, the largest of which is the Faculty of Arts and Science.

 Article title : University of Toronto St. George